recursivefunk/www/README.md

 ```

 ## Deploy
 Whatever tickles your fancy for deploying a static website.
-I'm using S3 + Cloudfront 🤷🏾‍♂️
+I'm using [Netlify](https://www.netlify.com/) 🤷🏾‍♂️